stijnvanbael/fabric/metadata/README.md

 ## Features

-* A central registry for registering dependencies
+* A central registry for registering dependencies and configuration values
 * A generator to automatically generate wiring code

 ## Getting started